Egyptian fruit bat: Diet and foraging

 The Egyptian fruit bat is frugivorous, consuming mostly fruit, and leaves.
 It leaves its roost at dusk to begin foraging.
 The Egyptian fruit bat has a flexible diet, consuming any soft, pulpy fruit from fruiting trees, comprising Persian lilacs, loquat, figs, and wild dates.
 The type of fruit consumed is influenced by overall availability depending on the season and habitat type.
-Its dietary flexibility includes eating unripe fruits or those damaged by insects or fungi, allowing them to persist in habitats where ripe fruits are not perennially available.
+Its dietary flexibility includes eating unripe fruit and fruit damaged by insects or fungi, allowing them to persist in habitats where ripe fruit is not permanently available.